Rougemont School

 Rougemont School (Welsh: Ysgol Rougemont) is a private co-educational day school located in the manor house Llantarnam Hall located between Newport and Cwmbran, South Wales.
 The school offers education for three to eighteen year-olds.
-The current headmistress is Lisa Pritchard, previously head of the prep school, who succeeded Robert Carnevale on his retirement in 2023.
-Robert Carnevale was headmaster from 2014-2023.

 History

-The school was founded in 1924 and housed in a building known as Rougemont House on Clevedon Road, Newport.
-The school expanded into the adjacent house in 1931 under the ownership of the Evans family.
-By 1946, the school was housed in Nant Coch House, Risca Road, Newport, and the number of pupils increased to approximately 200.
-When the Evans' retired in 1974, a number of families raised a loan to buy the school, electing a board of nine governors.
-The Stow Hill buildings, formerly housing the Convent of St Joseph were purchased, and provision was extended first to Common Entrance level, then to O-levels and finally the first A-levels were taken in 1983 under the leadership of Frank Edwards.
+The school was founded in 1926 as a private prep school for junior children and began life in a building called Rougemont House on Clevedon Road, Newport.
+Under the ownership of the Evans family, in 1931 it expanded into an adjacent house.
+By 1946, the school was housed in Nant Coch House, Risca Road, Newport, and the number of pupils had increased to about 200.
+When the Evanses retired in 1974, a number of families raised a loan to buy the school, electing a board of nine governors.
+The Stow Hill buildings, formerly housing the Convent of St Joseph were purchased, and classes were extended first to Common Entrance level, then to O-levels, and finally in 1983 the first A-levels were taken, under the leadership of Frank Edwards.
 The site at Nant Coch was retained as a pre-preparatory department.

 Succeeding years saw two changes of leadership, namely headmasters Richard Ham (1988–1991) and Graham Sims (1991–1995).
-Ham's tenure as headmaster was cut short by his sudden death in 1991 as a result of sepsis.
+Ham's tenure as headmaster was cut short by his sudden death in 1991.

 The school moved to its present site, Llantarnam Hall, a large Victorian mansion set in 50 acre of parkland on the outskirts of Newport, in 1992.
 The building that currently houses the infant school is named for Nant Coch.

+Present day

+The school day starts at 8.50 am and formally finishes at 4 pm, but there are extra-curricular activities available if wanted until 6 pm.
+With 55 acres of grounds, much learning is taken outdoors, in the outdoor classrooms and the sports facilities.

+The present headmistress is Lisa Pritchard, appointed in 2023, previously head of the prep school, who succeeded Robert Carnevale on his retirement.